 If you want to tie back your hair, try to use a bow, barrette or any accessory that doesn’t call too much attention. if you’re the creative type, you can change your style in between poses. you will certainly make sure to bring a brush and hair clips and do not forget the water spray bottle. there are certain things that the camera brings out like dyed hair with roots showing, so you need to make sure that the color mismatch doesn’t show on the pictures. recently dyed hair tends to be dry and brittle.
 If you have your hair dyed professionally, you’re sure that your hair stylist gave you some advice on how to maintain it. otherwise, have some type of moisturizer that you apply to the hair before the shoot. good looking hair gives much you more confidence so you can free your mind and focus on posing and how you look in front of the camera. if you have a friend, she may be able to give you some pointers, or you can use a mirror, take time to make sure that everything falls into place.

 all of these are a few guidelines that apply mostly to portrait photography and headshots of a professional nature. but if you’re dealing with fashion models or doing actors headshots, you have much greater freedom to innovate and come up with color combinations and styles that break the rules. the bottom line is to feel comfortable within, relax and be able to smile naturally, have fun and let your beauty from within shine!

 Incoming search terms:

-- i wore fake eyelashes for headshots
+- should you wear fake eyelashes for a headshot